gerdjunisben/xv6/README_HW1.txt

                 writing MSINIT to MSDATAP otherwise this is the same as the first one -Part 3: Buffering mouse data
         For the mouse buffer we decided to take a consumer/producer approach (similar to the one learned at CSE320).
-We decided to create a msBuffer struct inside the mouse.c file containing a char array of size 9 (to hold 3 complete mouse packets were each complete packet consists of 3 bytes of data), a uint n that holds the buffer max size, a uint size variable to determine how many bytes of data are currently available at the buffer, corresponging producer/consumer indexes, and required sleep
+We decided to create a msBuffer struct inside the "mouse.c" file containing a char array of size 9 (to hold 3 complete mouse packets were each complete packet consists of 3 bytes of data), a uint n that holds the buffer max size, a uint size variable to determine how many bytes of data are currently available at the buffer, corresponging producer/consumer indexes, and required sleep